 What are dental implants?

 Dental implants as we know them today were invented in 1952 by a Swedish orthopedic surgeon named Per-Ingvar Brånemark.
 Today, they are considered the standard of care for prosthetic replacement of missing teeth in dentistry.
 A dental implant is a surgical fixture that is placed into the jawbone and allowed to fuse with the bone over the span of a few months.
 The dental implant acts as a replacement for the root of a missing tooth.
 In turn, this “artificial tooth root” serves to hold a replacement tooth or bridge.
 Having a dental implant fused to the jawbone is the closest thing to mimicking a natural tooth because it stands on its own without affecting the nearby teeth and has great stability.
 The process of fusion between the dental implant and jawbone is called “osseointegration.”
 Most dental implants are made of titanium, which allows them to integrate with bone without being recognized as a foreign object in our body.
 Over time, technology and science have progressed to greatly improve the outcomes of dental implant placement.
-Today, the success rate for dental implants is close to 98%.
+Today, the success rate for Dental Implants San Diego is close to 98%.

 Why would you need a dental implant?